NeTEx

 GTFS (General Transit Feed Specification)

-• Origin: Developed by Google in collaboration with TriMet (Portland, USA), now further developed by MobilityData.
+• Origin: Developed by Google in collaboration with TriMet (Portland, USA), since further developed by MobilityData.

 • Format: A collection of CSV (text) files, bundled in a ZIP archive.